zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/fifos.rst

 otherwise the item is added to the FIFO's queue.
 There is no limit to the number of items that may be queued.

-A data item may be **removed** from a FIF by a thread.
+A data item may be **removed** from a FIFO by a thread.
 If the FIFO's queue is empty a thread may choose to wait for a data item to be given.
 Any number of threads may wait on an empty FIFO simultaneously.
 When a data item is added, it is given to the highest priority thread